BartvBaal/Thesis/papers.md

 * Material derivative describes the time rate of change of some physical quantity (velocity components in the OCC system in this case) of a material element subjected to a space-and-time dependent macroscopic velocity field variation of this quantity. ?So it's just the full derivative expressed as the sum of the partial derivatives (of the separate components)?
 * The definition of apparent gravity g  in terms of the geopotential \Phi has been used: g \equiv \frac{1}{h_3}  \frac{d\Phi}{d\xi_3}

+### r-Modes on Rapidly Rotating, Relativistic Stars.
+Do Type I Bursts excite modes in the Neutron Star Ocean, Heyl 2004
+* q \equiv \nu  ; do note that Townsend2003 makes an approximation for \Omega to be much less than ~14000 (back-of-the-envelope estimation for (GM/R³)^½) and that Heyl states \Omega to be several hundred Hertz -- is "several hundred" indeed much lower?
+* **HEYL states that modes should travel westward** IE that means m > 0, *but Townsend2003 has been using m=-2!* How much of this do I have to keep in mind?
+Heyl also states that m=-1 or 1; but that point has been shown to be mistaken, no?
+* *Unstable burning during type I bursts produces mainly iron-group elements, so the ocean is much more shallow than in the constant rate Z sources.* Does it become shallower during the burst, or is it always more shallow?

 ---